Friends and Family

 Therapeutic counseling is available to survivors of abuse, secondary survivors, as well as family and loved ones.

-Please call our 24 hour confidential and free help line, offered in English and Spanish
+Please call our 24 hour confidential and free help line

 DCRC offers support groups to adult and adolescent survivors who are currently or have previously experienced domestic violence and sexual assault.